DADE COUNTY DEMOGRAPHICS

 population and huge tourist industry.

-Dade County receives money from basic economic sources, thus enabling
+Dade County receives money from basic economic sources, thus

-it to buy the goods and services it cannot produce locally, from the
+it to buy the goods and services it cannot produce locally,

 rest of the nation.
-These sources are basic economic activity and
+These sources are basic economic

 external funds.

-Money is brought into the area from the export of goods produced
+Money is brought into the area from the export of goods

-locally, sales and services to other local basic activities and
+locally, sales and services to other local basic activities

 services performed for non-residents.